rvoertmann/SennheiserBackend/README.md

 * Pessimistic locking by receiver (but not by API)

 ## How to use
-Both applications provide native Swagger UI access which is opened automatically, when debugging is started.
+Both applications provide native Swagger UI access which is opened automatically when debugging is started.
 Using Swagger UI both services can easily be controlled manually.

 The backend service also provides detailed logging to stdout.

 The simulation provides a virtual device with the following parameters:

 Host: localhost
 Port: \<see log output when starting sim\>
 Name: SimReceiver

 The PATCH endpoint for receivers allows modification of the receiver object using JsonPatch.
 To set the MicGain property to e.g. 60, the following PatchDocument is required: